Mayurwagh98/React-tutorial/Readme.md

 This callback will get triggered, for the first time when the component mounts, and then everytime when the value inside the array of dependency changes.

 `Side-Effect` - things which we can't control or which are un-predictable

+Ex - calling an API - while calling an API you can get responses like 200, 500, 404, etc  and these effects are not in our control.
+Other ex - setTimeout, setInterval, web APIs, document, window...